coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 - **You will see several progress bars during the process as Anaconda checks the list of packages requested for compatibility** with your machine.
     - It will then download and install the final versions that it determined would work best for your machine.
-    - **Note that it can take anywhere from 15-60 minutes** to finish creating the environment, depending on your computer and internet connection.
+    - **Note that it can take anywhere from 10-90 minutes** to finish creating the environment, depending on your computer and internet connection, and if you switched to the faster solver in optional step 2.3.0.

 - **Once it has been completed you should see a message that says:**

 ```bash
 # To activate this environment use: